The hardware prerequisites are a single bootstrap node, Mesos master nodes, and Mesos agent nodes.

 The cluster nodes are designated Mesos masters and agents during installation.

-Here are the master node hardware requirements.
+The table below shows the master node hardware requirements:

 |Nodes||1*||3 or 5|